ELD Violation Fines and Penalties For Not Complying With ELD

 The Commercial Vehicle Safety Alliance (CVSA) will now begin enforcing the ELD mandate requirements.
-What should drivers, carriers and fleet managers expect to happen next?
+Avoid ELD violation fines by complying with ELD and understand what should drivers, carriers and fleet managers expect to happen next?

 Over the last few months, the industry has been flooded with information about preparing for this day.
 Fleet and trucking media have written news ranging from what drivers must do to be in compliance to FMCSA exemptions to the ELD rule.
 We’ve also seen stories about drivers protesting the mandate (#ELDorMe).
 And manufacturers have been educating the industry on their ELD solutions.

 And now, the Commercial Vehicle Safety Alliance (CVSA) will begin enforcing the ELD mandate requirements.

 “What is or will be the penalty after December 18th if a company that is required to use an ELD is not using them or refuses to use them?”

 There is an extended timeframe of training for drivers after December 18.
 This grace period provides drivers with more time to educate themselves and choose the right ELD solution for them.
 It is important to note that during this time, drivers that are found in violation of the mandate will not be put out of service.

 But drivers that are found without an ELD device in place will receive a citation.
 What type of citation?
 How many Compliance, Safety and Accountability Points (CSA Points) will be assigned?